DominikWrobel/airmusic/README.md

 This is a custom component for the media_player platform of Home Assistant.

 It allows you to remotely control your AirMusic compatible internet radios.
-Should work with any radio using the AirMusic Android and iOS app for control.
+Should work with any radio using the AirMusic Control Android or iOS app (https://play.google.com/store/apps/details?id=air.net.mediayou.AirMusicControlApp).

 # What is working:
   - Power status and power control: on, off, standby.